-Industry structures corrosion in the global industry is an economic and environmental issue.
+Structural corrosion in the global industry is an economic and environmental issue

-In fact, regular corrosion checking is crucial to secure safety and expand lifetime in the marine structures.
-As an example, traditional oil and gas, windmill and offshore solar farms are being affected by corrosion equally which can result in catastrophic environmental impacts.
-According to NACE International Institute this issue costs the maritime industry between $50 and $80 billion yearly.
+Regular corrosion checking is crucial to secure safety and expand the lifetime of marine structures.
+As an example, traditional oil and gas, windmill and offshore solar farms are affected by corrosion, which can result in catastrophic environmental impacts.
+According to the NACE International Institute this issue costs the maritime industry between $50 and $80 billion yearly.

-To address this problem, in March 2018, the Project Coordinator Dr João Tedim, of the University of Aveiro, Portugal, and partners SINTEF Industry in Norway, and AquaBioTech Group in Malta, have been collaborating on the MarTERA project “SMARTAQUA, Development of Smart Nanostructured Layers for Sensing Corrosion in Aquatic Structures”.
-The project aimed to develop a sensing nanolayer, incorporating smart additives combining colorimetric with magnetic detection, to be applied directly on steel structures, to provide cost-effective, reliable means of detecting corrosion degradation, hence monitoring the overall integrity of the structure.
+To address this problem, in March 2018 the project coordinator Dr João Tedim, of the University of Aveiro, Portugal, partners SINTEF Industry in Norway, and AquaBioTech Group in Malta, collaborated on the MarTERA “SMARTAQUA, Development of Smart Nanostructured Layers for Sensing Corrosion in Aquatic Structures” project.
+The project aimed to develop a sensing nanolayer, incorporating smart additives and combining colorimetric with magnetic detection.
+It is to be applied directly to steel structures to provide a cost-effective, reliable means of detecting corrosion degradation.

-The Hon.
-Owen Bonnici, Minister for Equality, Research and Innovation participating in the online closing event said that: “What is particularly precious about this project is that it was undertaken through a consortium of three partners from three different European countries; Malta, Portugal and Norway, which results in priceless knowledge exchange.
+Owen Bonnici, minister for equality, research and innovation said: “What is particularly precious about this project is that it was undertaken through a consortium of three partners from three different European countries; Malta, Portugal and Norway, which results in priceless knowledge exchange.
 Over 90% of all goods entering or leaving Malta pass through our ports.
 Hence, the vital importance of the sector is undeniable and investments in this sector are essential to ensure that the sector continues evolving with the needs of today.”

 The SMARTAQUA partners ran laboratory assays to test if the coatings produced were effective in detecting corrosion.
 The University of Aveiro tested the coatings on a lab setting and the AquaBioTech Group tested the same coatings in the field.
 Both lab and field tests showed very promising results.
 The coating is serving its purpose and a colour change is observed on the coating when corrosion occurs on steel substrates.